aiidateam/aiida-tutorials/docs/pages/2019_Xiamen/sections/workflows.rst

        structure.store()

 As expected, all the structures that you have created are not linked in any manner as you can verify via the ``get_incoming()``/``get_outgoing()`` methods of the ``StuctureData`` class.
-Instead, you would like these objects to be connected as sketched in :numref:`fig_provenance_process_functions`.
+Instead, you would like these objects to be connected as sketched in :numref:`2019_xmn_fig_provenance_process_functions`.

 .. _2019_xmn_fig_provenance_process_functions:
 .. figure:: include/images/process_functions.png